 The AD7851 powers up with a set of default conditions, and the user need not ever write to the device.
-In this case, the AD7851 will operate as a read-only ADC.
-The AD7851 still retains the flexibility for performing a full power-down and a full self-calibration.
-Note that the DIN pin should be tied to DGND for operating the AD7851 as a read-only ADC.
+In this case the AD7851 will operate as a Read-Only ADC.
+The AD7851 still retains the flexibility for performing a full power-down, and a full self-calibration.
+Note that the DIN pin should be tied to DGND for operating the AD7851 as a Read-Only ADC.

-Extra features and flexibility, such as performing different power-down options, different types of calibrations, including system calibration, and software conversion starts can be selected by writing to the part.
+Extra features and flexibility such as performing different power-down options, different types of calibrations including system calibration, and software conversion start can be selected by writing to the part.

-The AD7851 contains a control register, ADC output data register, status register, test register, and 10 calibration registers.
+The AD7851 contains a Control register, ADC output data register, Status register, Test register and 10 Calibration registers.
 The control register is write-only, the ADC output data register and the status register are read-only, and the test and calibration registers are both read/write registers.
 The test register is used for testing the part and should not be written to.